patchyj/coveo-client-test/method.md

   - CircleCI (tests / lint / code quality) is configured to pass before merging
 - Initial deployment
   - For speed, ease and cost, this app uses Heroku and builds the master branch using the Docker image.
   - Heroku has also been configured with a pipeline with two apps: Staging and Production.
 Annoyingly, you can't promote code from one to the other if the apps are configured to deploy using Docker.
-I've kept the steps in, however, deploying each manually with unique branches: `staging` and `master`
+I've kept the steps in, however, deploying each manually with unique branches: `staging` and `master` (for production)

 ### CircleCI and SonarCloud Dashboards